 What?
 You didn’t see it on TV or read it in your newspaper?
 That’s because the big three networks—ABC, NBC, and CBS—buried the story, preventing millions of viewers from learning about the Justice Department’s legal advice to the President.
 So did all cable networks, except for FOX.

 They preferred to push the anti-Trump narrative that the emergency declaration was somehow unlawful or beyond the parameters of the National Emergency Act—which it clearly was not.
 But hey, never let the facts get in the way of a hit job on a president the legacy media hate.

-Legendary newsmen that I grew up with, such as Walter Cronkite, Chet Huntley, Harry Reasoner, etc. worked assiduously to keep their sentiments out of news stories.
+Legendary newsmen I grew up with, such as Walter Cronkite, Chet Huntley, Harry Reasoner, etc., worked assiduously to keep their sentiments out of news stories.
 Why?
 Because doing otherwise would have undermined their credibility as professional journalists.
 And once journalists lose their credibility, they have lost everything.
 When they did opine, they did so by alerting their viewers that they were about to do so.

 I beg to differ.
 The realities of 21st Century journalism should mirror those of 20th Century journalism.
 Superior journalism needs to be a watchdog on government and elected officials, and it needs to be as objective and impartial as possible.
 At least that’s the kind of fundamental journalism I taught my students as a journalism professor at the University of Illinois.

 There is nothing wrong with explanatory journalism, but there should be no doubt where news ends and opinion begins.

 Too many reporters today believe that advocating for some cause or viewpoint is equivalent to interpreting the news.
 It is not.
-Journalists are not advocates and they should never fall into that trap.
+Journalists are not advocates, and they should never fall into that trap.

 We weren’t even allowed to go on television to express our opinions about a story or issue if we were reporting or covering it.